 If undetected these problems can lead to failure and can result in expensive production loss or downtime, or in the most extreme of cases, lead to a fire.
 The image above shows how a poor connection has increased resistance, which has lead to an increase in heat at the connection, and in the wires feeding the connection.

-A regular programme of thermal imaging, as part of routine maintenance, can highlight potential problems long before any event occurs, allowing for repairs to be planned for in terms of both time and budget.
+A regular program of thermal imaging, as part of routine maintenance, can highlight potential problems long before any event occurs, allowing for repairs to be planned for in terms of both time and budget.

 Thermography of electrical systems can be used to detect: